 Alabama: (1 merchant used the die), Illinois (6), Indiana, (10), Kentucky (2), Michigan (13), Missouri (1), New York (1), Ohio (101), Pennsylvania (9), Tennessee, (4), and Wisconsin (1).

 For my own collection of Civil War tokens, I obtained nearly half of the known varieties.
 Most of these trace their pedigree to the collection of Virgil M. Brand (1861-1926), the Chicago numismatist.
 Certain of these later appeared in a sale conducted by Harmer-Rooke Numismatists in 1969.
 Certain others that went to Horace Brand (one of Virgil’s two brothers, the other being Armin) were sold to the New Netherlands Coin Co. in the 1950s and then resold en bloc to Donald M. Miller, the well-known Pennsylvania numismatist and a fine friend of mine.
-If you are a collector of this, drop me a note at and I will send it to you.
 As such, this blog is sort of an infomercial!

 Die with portrait shallowly punched, with field area to the left of 9th feather; this is from the same Indian Head hub punch used on various dies dated 1863 and 1864 by the same maker; examples include nos.
 1018 to 1045, 1046 (dated 1864), 1046A (dated 1864), 1047 (dated 1864), and the presently discussed 1068 and 1069.